History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 The Flint Water crisis is one of the most terrible cases of water pollution in the United States that affected many people, including children, with lead poisoning.

-The long-term impacts on the health of the people, as well as negligence from different systems of government, caused widespread outrage, litigation, and legal reform in regard to water quality and government policies.
+The long-term impacts on people's health and negligence from different government systems caused widespread outrage, litigation, and legal reform regarding water quality and government policies.

-This incident highlighted the necessity of the need to treat water well, maintain water structures and ensure that governments are being held responsible for adequate provision of potable water.
+This incident highlighted the need to treat water wells, maintain water structures, and ensure that governments are responsible for adequately providing potable water.

 The Worst States for Water Contamination